mpidotnet/MPI.NET/README.md

 ## Building on Windows

-The recommended way to use MPI.NET is to consume it as a submodule.

 MPI.NET on Windows is available only for use with Microsoft's MPI, [MS-MPI](https://msdn.microsoft.com/en-us/library/bb524831), which is available as part of the Microsoft Compute Cluster Pack in Windows Compute Cluster Server and as a separate download, the Microsoft Compute Cluster Pack SDK.
 Please see the MPI.NET page for more information about installation of one of these packages before installing.

 ### From March 2019